Definition: What is an innovation strategy?

 Companies can adopt different strategic stances toward innovation:

-In practice, many companies combine several approaches: incremental innovation in the core business and exploratory innovation for new growth areas—the concept of “ambidexterity” (being able to do both).
+In practice, many companies combine multiple approaches: incremental innovation in the core business and exploratory innovation for new growth areas—the concept of “ambidexterity.”

 The 5 core elements of an innovation strategy